 Last Date to complete the task Task Additional information April 30 Apply for, make changes to, cancel annual crop insurance Elected options include: Insurable Crops Coverage Levels Hail Endorsement Declared Acres Auto-Elect Straight Hail Insurance June 1 Amend Declared Acres With written proof of land purchased, rented, or sold between May 1 and May 31.
 June 20 File Land Report Complete work for Reseeding Benefit Report acres for Unseeded Acreage Benefit See Land Report section for requirements when filing your Land Report Refer to the Benefits document for information on Reseeding Benefit and Unseeded Acreage Benefit June 25 File Land Report with late filing fee Failure to file by this deadline results in breach of Contract and the Insured being unable to participate in any AFSC insurance programs for current and following year. • See Land Report section for additional information.
-August 15 File Report of Grain in Storage Prior to Harvest form Report the amount of carryover production and purchased inventory, stored on and off the farm, prior to commencement of harvest and no later than August 15.
 November 15 File Harvested Production Report (HPR) See Harvested Production section for requirements when filing your HPR.
 December 31 File Harvested Production Report (HPR) with late filing fee Pay any current year's outstanding accounts Failure to file an HPR by this deadline will result in a yield recorded as zero and no Indemnity will be calculated.
 To avoid negatively affecting your credit and to avoid a cash-up-front on Premium for the following insurance year.
 Insureds can contact their AFSC branch office to make payment arrangements.